andrewrgoss/andrewrgoss.com/content/about.md

 As a consultant/project manager, I strive to consistently provide quality ongoing services, on-time deliverables, and open communication around project estimates, status, and risks.
 I am results-oriented, well-organized, self-motivated, and I work to build strong relationships with my clients and team members.

 With the rate at which technology changes, you can never stop learning new things.
 I take a proactive approach towards career growth and skill development through a dedicated effort towards continuing education that I write about in this blog.
-I've come across many great <a href="/resources">resources</a> and ideas that I also <a href="https://twitter.com/andrewrgoss" target="_blank">tweet</a> about regularly.
+I've come across many great <a href="/resources">resources</a> and industry trends that I also <a href="https://twitter.com/andrewrgoss" target="_blank">tweet</a> about regularly.

 Need help on a data project or have ideas you want to discuss further? <a href="mailto:andrewrgoss@gmail.com">Shoot me a note!</a>